Register of the Kentucky Historical Society

 The Register of the Kentucky Historical Society is the leading scholarly publication and the journal of record in Kentucky history.
 In addition to research articles (and occasionally historiographic essays), each issue features an extensive book review section, typically on a wide array of U.S. history topics.

 Published since 1903, the Register of the Kentucky Historical Society is available in print and electronically on Project MUSE.
 Archived issues (from 1903 to the present, with a five-year moving wall) are available on JSTOR.

-Print edition subscriptions are $40 per year for individuals and $60 for institutions.
-To subscribe, call 502-564-1792, ext.
-4421, or email KHSPublications@ky.gov.
-KHS members receive and electronic subscription as a member benefit.
+Print edition subscriptions are $40 per year for individuals and $60 per year for institutions, plus 6% sales tax.
+If you are a tax-exempt organization, please include documentation.
+To subscribe, call 502-564-1792, or email KHSPublications@ky.gov.
+KHS members receive an electronic subscription as a member benefit.

 Although dedicated to Kentucky history, the Register of the Kentucky Historical Society strives to be historiographically relevant to scholars everywhere.
 We, therefore, seek article submissions that effectively engage in significant scholarly debates.
 We subject submitted manuscripts to a rigorous review and editing process before we publish them.
 We welcome submissions on all aspects and time periods of Kentucky history.
 Currently, we are taking submission for this special issue:

 - Beyond the War on Poverty: New Perspectives on Appalachia since 1970 (2020).
 Submission deadline: October 1, 2018

 Prospective authors should watch for our posted Calls for Papers on H-Kentucky and elsewhere.

 To inquire or to submit a manuscript, email Dr. Stephanie Lang, Associate Editor.